snowkidind/snowpass/README.md

 # Making it work

-NOTE: There is no point in proceeding with the snowpass installation until you have a working copy of the signald application up and communicating with your regular signal chat client.
-Please refer to [VERIFY.md](./VERIFY.md) for these instructions before proceeding with the install here.
+<table><tr><td>NOTE: There is no point in proceeding with the snowpass installation until you have a working copy of the signald application up and communicating with your regular signal chat client.
+Please refer to [VERIFY.md](./VERIFY.md) for these instructions before proceeding with the install here.</td></tr></table>

 The steps involved in this are as follows
+- get signald working on your machine
 - Install the snowpass application
 - Install node modules
 - Configure the .env file